splunk/splunk-cloud-sdk-python/README.md

 ## Get started

-The `SplunkCloud` class is the main entry point to the Splunk Cloud SDK for Python.
+The `SplunkCloud` class is the main entry point to the Splunk Cloud Services SDK for Python.
-Instantiate this class for an index of all the Splunk Cloud services.
+Instantiate this class for an index of all the Splunk Cloud Services services.
 Each service name is a property on the client object.

 ```python